jupyter-book/jupyter-book/docs/content/citations.md

 * `{doc}` is used to reference other files in your book
 * `{eq}` is used to reference equations that have been given a `label` value

-:::{admonition,tip} Choosing your own link text
+:::{admonition} Choosing your own link text
+:class: tip
 You can reference a section label through ``{ref}`label` `` or ``{ref}`some text <label>` ``.
 Documents can be referenced through ``{doc}`path/to/document` `` or ``{doc}`some text <path/to/document>` ``
 :::